Iluvitari/Windows-2016-Packer-project-with-chocolatey/README.md

   https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2016
     - Place iso in the iso folder.

-  (For licensed version we wil need to add the key into the autounattend.xml file for installation to function properly)
+  (For licensed version we will need to add the key into the autounattend.xml file for installation to function properly)